Yuya-Hikima/AAAI-2021-Integrated-Optimization-fot-Bipartite-Matching-and-Its-Stochastic-Behavior/README.md

   - **Experiment_test.sh:** Scripts for small experiments to see if our code works
   - **bin:** Folder containing the python code needed for the crowd-sourcing experiments
     - **data_download.py:** It is executed by setup.sh to download the used data.
     - **experiment_Sigmoid.py:** It is executed by Experiment.sh or Experiment_test.sh to perform experiments using simulated data when using Sigmoid functions as acceptance probability functions.
 The first argument is place and the second is the date of data to be used.
-The third and the fourth are the time interval and its unit, respectively.
+The third and the fourth are the time interval ($t_s$ in our paper) and its unit, respectively.
     - **experiment_PL.py:** Experimental code It is executed by Experiment.sh or Experiment_test.sh to perform experiments using simulated data when using piecewise linear functions as acceptance probability functions.
   - **data:** Folder where the downloaded data is stored
   - **work:** Folder where the learned matrix for LinUCB is stored